Skip to content

 ISA Controllers are provisioned on either single or multiple cloud servers, strategically located at various geo-locations depending on the deployment.
 The selection of the cloud server is based on proximity to customer premises in order to minimize latency.
 Each tenant necessitates the provisioning of one or more Controllers.
 The decision to provision more than one Controller is contingent upon the customer's user license requirements.
 In cases where the number of users exceeds 1000, multiple Controllers are provisioned.
 Server selection for Controller deployment considers not only proximity to customer premises but also factors in the availability of processing and memory capacity on the servers.

-Adding a Controller on the ISA web portal
+Add a Controller on the ISA Portal

 After the Controller is provisioned, the cloud server is selected during the creation of the Controller on the web portal.
 A public IP address is automatically assigned based on the chosen cloud server, and a unique port number is assigned for its identification.
 Each Controller within the same cloud server must have a unique port number.
 While both TCP and UDP ports are supported, using UDP is recommended.
 When adding the Controller on the portal, an internal network is assigned.
 The size of the network is determined by the number of user licenses required.
 The IP addressing schema is chosen as per the customer's internal network.
 IP addresses from this network are later allocated to the virtual tunnel adapters on the end-user and Gateway devices.